Jmyn/nodejs-demo-api/node-api-demo/README.md

 Install dependencies.
 In the directory \nodejs-demo-api\node-api-demo where package.json is located
 ```
 npm -install
 ```

-Run the init.sql script in \nodejs-demo-api\sql to init the required tables
+* Run the init.sql script in \nodejs-demo-api\sql to init the required tables
+* Change db credentials DB_USER and DB_PASS in .env in \nodejs-demo-api\node-api-demo

-Start the server
+* Start the server
 ```
 npm start
 ```